-Compensation, nomination and corporate governance committee interlocks and insider participation
+Compensation committee interlocks and insider participation

-None of the members of our compensation, nomination and corporate governance committee is, or has at any time during the prior three years been, one of our officers or employees.
-None of our executive officers currently serve, or have in the past fiscal year served, as a member of the board of directors or compensation, nomination and corporate governance committee of any entity that has one or more of its executive officers serving as a member of our board of directors or our compensation, nomination and corporate governance committee.
+None of the members of our compensation committee is, or has at any time during the prior three years been, one of our officers or employees.
+None of our executive officers currently serve, or have in the past fiscal year served, as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving as a member of our board of directors or our compensation committee.